damian-lis/portfolio-website/README.md

   }
 ```

-As we can see above, this is large but very simple method, in which, through the createElementFn helper, a container element (this.mainContainer) and an array (this.elements) of objects with individual sneak peek elements are created.
+As we can see above, this is large but very simple method, in which, through the createElementFn helper, a container element (this.mainContainer) and an array of objects (this.elements) with individual sneak peek elements are created.

 <br/>

-### 3.4.
-Description of the createComponents method (constructor)
+<h3 id="sneakpeeks-createcomponents-method">3.4.
+Description of the createComponents method (constructor)</h3>

 Next, in the constructor of discussed object, we call the createComponents method, the implementation of which is below: